 Bolton, in FNC interview, calls Trump’s coronavirus response ‘incoherent’

-Former National Security Adviser John Bolton, in an interview with Fox News’ Bret Baier, blasted President Trump's coronavirus response as "incoherent" as he tore into the unpredictable nature of the president's decision-making.
+Former National Security Adviser John Bolton, in an interview with Fox News’ Bret Baier, blasted President Trump's coronavirus response as "incoherent" as he tore into what he labeled the unpredictable nature of the president's decision-making.

 "The difference between [Joe] Biden and Trump is that Biden has a view, and Trump has no view," Bolton said, when asked who would be better on foreign policy.
 "On any given day, any decision is possible.
 And I find that frightening.
 I find the response to the coronavirus demonstrates exactly the kind of fear that I have."